varshivenkatesh/data-quality-bot/README.md

 ## Usage

+- Run with `python -m' if there are path issues!

 - Current version supports `.csv`, `.xlsx`, `.xls`, `.json` file formats
 - CLI usage with `--file` or `--folder` to run analytics for data
 - Add custom quality check metric configs in `.yaml` file, or use default config